January 2014 - Don't want to build a Water Drop Stand? Check this out.

 Do I need a shutter cable?

-The shutter cables provide an interface between StackShot and your camera.
+Our shutter cables provide an interface between StackShot and your camera.
 On one end of the cable is the connector that fits the remote shutter port of your camera and the other end of the cable has the connector to interface to StackShot.
-It is possible to put StackShot into manual mode and press the shutter button between each step; this is a bit more tedious than letting StackShot control your camera but it can be done.
+It is possible to put StackShot into manual mode and press the shutter button between each step; this is a bit more tedious than letting StackShot control your camera shutter automatically but it can be done.
 It is also possible to let the PC control your camera and StopShot via two USB ports, in this scenario a shutter cable is not necessary.
 This mode of operation will prevent you from using StackShot in standalone mode (not attached to a computer).
 The same shutter cable will work for both StackShot and StopShot.
 Our Shutter interface cables can be found here

 How do I control StackShot with my computer?